Chapter 89 - M.

 The Wererats want to take more than just the chalice.
 They want to break into

 Wererats could crack.
-That’s where I come in.
-I’m supposed to sneak down with
+This is where I’m supposed to come in.
+According to the

 What I’m scared of

-most is killing, it wasn’t on my list of worries.
-I hadn’t thought about the
+most is killing, it wasn’t on my list of worries prior to this.
+I hadn’t

-fact that we may still be discovered.
-The question came about what to do.
-The
+thought about the fact that we may still be discovered.
+The Wererats aren’t

-Wererats aren’t fighters, but they can survive and have plenty of anti-vampire
+fighters, but they can survive and have plenty of anti-vampire stuff.
+Even if

-stuff.
-Even if they aren’t human, I can’t help but think about what happens
+they aren’t human, I can’t help but think about what happens when a vampire

-when a vampire dies.
-I was in the group that suggested contain any threat or
+dies.
+I was in the group of us that suggested contain any threat or alert

 with me.
-She didn’t care if we killed people, because vampires are people too.
+She didn’t care if we killed people, because they’re, “vampire

 “If it was up to me, we’d just kill them all while they